zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 Native memory allocation (malloc) failed to allocate x bytes for committing reserved memory.

 Basically your kernel handed out more memory than actually available, in expectants that most programs actually never use (allocate) every last bit of memory they request.
-Now a program (in this case java) tries to allocate something in its virtual reserved memory area, but the kernel was wrong with his estimation of application memory consumption and there is no physical memory left available to fulfil the applications malloc request. http://www.oracle.com/technetwork/articles/servers-storage-dev/oom-killer-1911807.html
+Now a program (in this case java) tries to allocate something in its virtual reserved memory area, but the kernel was wrong with his estimation of application memory consumption and there is no physical memory left available to fulfill the applications malloc request. http://www.oracle.com/technetwork/articles/servers-storage-dev/oom-killer-1911807.html

 **WARNING:**
 Some "fixes" suggest disabling "vm.overcommit_memory" in the kernel.
 If you are already in an "overcommitted" state DO NOT SET sysctl vm.overcommit_memory=2 on the running machine to "cure" it!
 If you do, you will no longer be able to execute ANY program or shell command, as this would require a memory allocation of which nothing is left.
 This essentially will deadlock you machine, requiring you to forcefully physically reboot the system.